 Can a retained placenta affect future pregnancies?

-Other possible outcomes could be Asherman’s syndrome, and/or the requirement for a hysterectomy, which could lead to infertility.
+Other possible outcomes could be Asherman’s syndrome, and/or the requirement for a hysterectomy, leading to infertility.
 It could also lead to scar tissue developing, which could potentially lead to further problems with the placenta in future pregnancies.

 Preventing Future Occurrences

-While it is not possible to predict whether a retained placenta would occur, if you are in the at-risk groups or you have had a previous retained placenta, you may wish to speak to your doctor to see what advice they give on how to prevent a retained placenta in future pregnancies.
+While it is not possible to predict whether this condition would occur, if you are in the at-risk groups or you have had a previous issue you may wish to speak to your doctor to see what advice they give on how to prevent it happening in future pregnancies.

-In terms of prevention, doctors could act to prevent a retained placenta by giving medicine such as Oxytocin to help make the uterus contract, or they could use CCT (controlled cord traction) once the placenta has become separated.
-This involves the clamping of the cord while applying pressure to the cord and pulling, which encourages your placenta to deliver.
+In terms of prevention, doctors could prevent this by giving medicine such as Oxytocin to help make the uterus contract.
+Or, they could use CCT (controlled cord traction) once the placenta has become separated.
+This involves the clamping of the cord while applying pressure to the cord and pulling.
+It encourages your placenta to deliver.
 Or uterine massage could be used.

-For information on what can be included in retained placenta medical negligence compensation claims, continue reading our guide.
+For information on what can be included in medical negligence compensation claims, continue reading our guide.

-In terms of a personal injury claims calculator, it would be difficult to predict how much of a compensation payout you would receive for retained placenta medical negligence, but we have used the Judicial College Guidelines to give some idea of the levels of compensation that could apply in this case.
-Should you wish to know more about the level of award you could be looking at with this type of medical negligence claim, then a medical negligence solicitor should be able to assist.
+Regarding a personal injury claims calculator, it would be difficult to predict how much of a compensation payout you would receive.
+Still, we have used the Judicial College Guidelines to give some idea of the levels of compensation that could apply in this case.
+Should you wish to know more about the level of award you could be looking at with this type of medical negligence claim, then a medical negligence solicitor should assist.
+Below are some figures which you may wish to consider ahead of filing placenta negligence claims.

 |Injury||Guideline Payment Bracket||Explanation|